 HNO3 + Zn(OH)2 → Zn(NO3)2+ H2O

 2. What happens when Zinc Nitrate is heated?

 Zinc nitrate is mostly found in the hexahydrate form.
 That means it has 6 water molecules that are loosely attached to it.
 When we heat this, the water molecules evaporate and the weight of the amount measured decreases.
 Zinc Nitrate on heating gives Nitrogen dioxide gas(NO2) which has reddish-brown fumes also, a solid residue is left behind which is Zinc Oxide (ZnO).
 The molecular Mass of Zinc Oxide is less compared to that of Zinc Nitrate So we observe that Zinc Nitrate decreases when it is heated.

 2 Zn(NO3)2 + Heat → 2 ZnO + 4NO2 + O2

-Potassium> Sodium> Aluminium> Calcium> Magnesium> Aluminium> Zinc> Iron> Tin> Lead> Hydrogen> Copper> Silver> Gold>Platinum
+Potassium> Sodium> Aluminum> Calcium> Magnesium> Aluminum> Zinc> Iron> Tin> Lead> Hydrogen> Copper> Silver> Gold>Platinum

 Zinc is placed above copper, so it is more reactive compared to copper and therefore it will easily displace the copper from the copper nitrate and become zinc nitrate and leave copper on its own.
 This reaction will give a blue solution with a reddish-brown precipitate.